RavidRo/TradingSystem/Documentation/Use Cases.md

         3. <ins>System</ins>: If the type is “immediate purchase”:
             1. <ins>System</ins>: apply discount policy on the product and sum up its price.
             2. <ins>System</ins>: else, move the product to the other product’s section in the bag (for example, bid offer).
-        4. else, add the product's approved offer price to the total sum.
+        4. else if the offered price was approved by every store owner, add the product's approved offer price to the total sum.
     2. <ins>System</ins>: removes all the products that were acquired from the store.
 5. <ins>System</ins>: start timer (10 minutes)
 6. <ins>System</ins>: ask for user the payment information and address.